 The potential for harnessing heat from waste should be considered for all available sources, on or close to the site.
-Options for joining a heat sharing network should also be explored.
+Heat sharing networks to be explored.

-Careful consideration is required when considering connection to District Heat Networks (DHN) that are solely reliant on fossil fuels; this should be avoided unless there is a robust route map in place for a transition to net zero, well in advance of 2045.
+Careful consideration is required when considering connection to District Heat Networks (DHN) that are solely reliant on fossil fuels; this should be avoided unless a robust route map is in place for a transition to net zero, prior to 2045.